 “When the time is right, I, The Lord, will make it happen.”
-These words keep being brought to my mind and impressed on my heart.
+These words keep being brought to my mind and impressed upon my heart.
 Although it’s stated a little differently, Isaiah 60:22 carries the same meaning.

 What’s God trying to say?